Yizhi-Fang/Machine-Learning-Coursera-Exercises/README.md

 # Machine Learning (Coursera) Exercises

-This is a Python translation of Matlab codes of Machine Learning by Stanford University on Coursera.
+These are Python version of instruction codes and assignments (originally written in Matlab) of Machine Learning by Stanford University on Coursera.
+Course available at [here](https://www.coursera.org/learn/machine-learning).

 _Written by Yizhi Fang and last updated on Oct.
 26, 2016._